In the writing community, there are two basic ways of writing books.

 In my experience, the debate over plotting and pantsing is creatively damaging to the majority of would-be writers, as is the implicit romantic belief that pantsing is the emotionally mature and inspired method of writing (as in, all other writing is not art, unless it springs, as Wordsworth said, from “the spontaneous overflow of powerful feelings”).

 I think plotting is like training wheels: they’re there to protect you.
-Sure, you can write a book from the seat of your pants and stumble throw it, but you’ll probably waste a lot of time, get some scars in the process, and cry a lot.
+Sure, you can write a book from the seat of your pants and stumble through it, but you’ll probably waste a lot of time, get some scars in the process, and cry a lot.

 Or, you can read a few books on plotting, understand the tropes of your genre, and make a plan first.
 You’ll have less discovery and hardship (and maybe less experience) but you’ll also turn out with something that’s much more likely to become a salvageable book.